Table of content

 - Use a tool like Link Checker to automatically find and correct broken links.

-2. Pages are not displayed correctly
+2. pages are not displayed correctly

 Missing text, images or layout problems are often caused by cache problems or faulty content elements.